-Care and the public health unit as part of the compliance and inspection regime discussed below.
-Long-term care home licensees should be required to post the home's infectious disease outbreak plan and any related plans to the home's website and make this information publicly available in other formats as requested.
+Care and the public health unit as part of the compliance and inspe- ction regime discussed below.
+6. Long-term care home licensees should be required to post the home's infectious disease outbreak plan and any related plans to the home's website and make this information publicly available in other formats as requested.
 The licensees should also post online and make available in other formats as requested.
-The licensees should also post online and make available in other formats contact information for the home's Administrator and, in the case of homes owned by corporations, a contact person at the corporate level.
-6. Agreed.
-7 The province must clearly define the respective roles of the Ministry of Health and the Ministry of Long-Term Care in addressing health emergencies, especially emergency planning with respect to long-term care, and update Order in Council 1157/2009 accordingly.
-The province must also ensure that the safety of long-term care residents is reflected in any provincial emergency plan.
-7. Agreed.
-Province should provide clarity between the role of Public Health Inspectors, the Ministry of Labour, and the Ministry of Long-Term Care as LTCHs can often receive contradictory advice and direction.
-The government must ensure that comprehensive pandemic plans anticipating various scenarios are developed, updated, tested, drilled, and communicated at all levels (provincial, regional, municipal and in each long-term care home).
-The plans must include clearly defined and delineated roles and responsibilities and identify a clear and direct chain of command.
-In particular, the Ministry of Health and the Ministry of Long-Term Care must finalize a comprehensive all-hazards plan for the health care sector, including provisions for the long-term care sector.
-This plan must be made available to the public.
-The Chief Medical Officer of Health should be responsible for this plan and should report on it annually to the legislature.
-These requirements will place a burden on staffing.
-See recommendation #1.
-There is the opportunity to share best practices.
-See recommendations #4 and #5 9 Pandemic preparation and response in the province's long-term care sector should be explicitly provided for in provincial, regional, and local pandemic plans.
-Long-term care home licensees, management, front-line staff, residents, and their loved ones should be consulted regarding the pandemic plan provisions affecting long-term care.
-The province must ensure that the pandemic plan provisions regarding long-term care: 9.
-Agreed.
+The licensees should also post online and make available in other formats contact information for the home's Administrator and, in the case of homes owned by corporations, a cont person at the corporate level.
+7. The province must clearly define the respective roles of the Ministry of Health and the Ministry of Long-Term Care in addressing health emergencies, especially emergency planning with respect to long-term care, and update Order in Council 1157/2009 accordingly.
+The province must also ensure that the safety of long-term care residents is reflected any provincial emergency plan. e d in 8.
+The government must ensure that comprehensive pandemic plans anticipating various scenarios are developed, updated, tested, drilled, a communicated at all levels (provincial, regional, municipal and in each term care home).
+The plans must include clearly defined and delineate roles and responsibilities and identify a clear and direct chain of common in particular, the Ministry of Health and the Ministry of Long-Term Care must finalize a comprehensive all-hazards plan for the health care sect including provisions for the long-term care sector.
+This plan must be may available to the public.
+The Chief Medical Officer of Health should be responsible for this plan and should report on it annually to the legislate. long- d and. or, ade 9.
+Pandemic preparation and response in the province's long-term care so should be explicitly provided for in provincial, regional, and local pander plans.
+Long-term care home licensees, management, front-line staff, residents, and their loved ones should be consulted regarding the pander plan provisions affecting long-term care.
+The province must ensure that pandemic plan provisions regarding long-term care: ector 9.
+Agreed. mic demic